 - Ask client to remove and replace one's own jacket rather than having an employee assist.

-- A record including client’s full name, phone number and address must be kept for all other services to assist in contact tracing, if required.
+- A record, including client’s full name and phone number, must be kept to assist in contact tracing, if required.

 - Online pre-payment or no contact payment is encouraged.